mygitac-ts/CS50-Final-Project/readme.md

 #### Video Demo:  <https://www.youtube.com/watch?v=VgJaB6ZngKY>

 #### Description:
-"My List" is a simple web application designed to help users create and manage their daily to-do lists for shopping or other notes that should not forget.
+"My List" is a simple web application designed to help users create and manage their daily consume list or other tasks that need to remember.
+There are two option that are separated in two different columns.
+On the left, it allows to select daily products from a pre-defined list of foods and drinks and add them to a to-do list.
+On the right column there is a free text field to create custom notes to a different list, like using a digital post-it.

+Users can interact with the lists by selecting the completed tasks from each list (tick-off) and remove them separately by clicking on the "Remove checked" button.
+Lastly, there is also a "Remove All" button that removes clear both list, providing a quick reset to the initial status.

+This app is also designe to work smoothly in mobile phones.

+The project was developed using HTML, JavaScript, Python, and CSS technologies to offer an intuitive and straightforward user experience for organizing daily tasks and reminders.
 ## Table of Contents

 - [Technologies used](#technologies-used)